taustin/spartan-gold/README.md

 ## Projects Based on SpartanGold

-SpartanGold is designed to allow student's to experiment with a Bitcoin-like cryptocurrency.
-A few different projects have used it as the basis of cryptocurrency prototype:
+SpartanGold is designed to allow students to experiment with a Bitcoin-like cryptocurrency.
+A few different projects have used it as the basis of a cryptocurrency prototype:

 - For her [master's thesis](https://scholarworks.sjsu.edu/etd_projects/675/), Jisha Pillai developed a fork of SG with [earmarked UTXOs](https://github.com/jishavps/spartan-gold).
 Note that this was based on an older version of SG that used a UTXO model.
 - Prashant Pardeshi's thesis implemented [TontineCoin](https://scholarworks.sjsu.edu/etd_projects/914/), a proof-of-stake cryptocurrency.
 [His implementation](https://github.com/prashantp-git/TontineCoin) combined a TenderMint-like protocol with the Tontine financial structure.